meetgupta7388/Data-Professional-Survey-Analysis/README.md

 ## Repository Structure

-- **/Data:** Contains the raw survey data used for analysis.
+- **Data**: Contains the raw survey data used for analysis.
-- **/Notebooks:** Includes Jupyter notebooks detailing the data cleaning, analysis, and visualization process.
+- **Notebooks**: Includes Jupyter notebooks detailing the data cleaning, analysis, and visualization process.
-- **/Visuals:** Contains captivating visuals generated from the analysis, showcasing key findings and insights.
+- **Visuals**: Contains captivating visuals generated from the analysis, showcasing key findings and insights.

 ## Key Highlights